dungpt3003/hedera-knowledge-graph-builder/README.md

 git clone https://github.com/hashgraph/hedera-subgraph-example.git
 ```

-2. Once you've cloned the repository, open your IDE terminal and navigate to the root directory of the project:
+2. Once you've cloned the repository, open your IDE terminal and navigate to the root directory of the project and change directories:

 ```shell
 cd hedera-subgraph-example
 ```

-3. Once you've cloned the repository, open your IDE terminal and navigate to the root directory of the project.
+3. Once you've cloned the repository, open your IDE terminal and navigate to the root directory of your project.
 Run the following command to install all the necessary dependencies:

 ```shell
 npm install